At Children's Hospital of Philadelphia (CHOP), social workers provide support and guidance to patients and families.

-- Housing.
-Families who have a child living at the hospital — long-term or just for a few days – often need help finding a place to stay nearby.
-We connect families with affordable housing options to meet their needs.
+- Lodging for families who have a child in the hospital — long term or just for a few days – and need help finding a nearby place to stay.

-Q. How do you work with other team members at the Cardiac Center?
+Q. Do you work with other Cardiac Center team members?

 Q. What is your favorite part of your job?

-Q. What would you want families and patients to know about your job?
+Q. What do you want families and patients to know about your job?